 If you can’t get the charging pins even and a pin won’t come out and remains recessed, this is likely your charging problem.

-Contact Fitbit Support for a replacement charging cable if your Fitbit is still under warranty and if not, replace the charging cable.
-Fitbit recommends purchasing a Fitbit branded replacement cable but many people have success with third-party brands–just do your research and read reviews!
+Contact Fitbit Support for a replacement charging cable if your Fitbit is still under warranty, and if not, replace the charging cable.
+Fitbit recommends purchasing a Fitbit branded replacement cable, but many people have success with third-party brands–do your research and read reviews!

-My friend with the Fitbit Sense discovered that her charging cable pins were the problem, with one of them stuck inside.
-So she contacted Fitbit Support and got a replacement charging cable (at no cost because it’s under warranty) and now her Sense charges within an hour!
+My friend with the Fitbit Sense discovered that her charging cable pins were the problem, with one stuck inside.
+So she contacted Fitbit Support and got a replacement charging cable (at no cost because it’s under warranty), and now her Sense charges within an hour!

 Turn off Always-On Display mode when charging